rsaggio87/LeaveOutTwoWay/README.md

  * Version 1.0 (16June2018): Original upload.

 # Routines included within the Repository.
-Within this repository, there are three independent  routines that users can test on their own
+Within this repository, there are four independent routines that users can test on their own
 datasets:

 * Users interested in applying the homoskedastic correction in two-way